 Different types of out-of-home care

-Out-of-home care is a broad term for different types of care for children who are under the guardianship of the minister and are unable to live with their parents.
+Out-of-home care is a broad term for different types of care for children who are under orders of guardianship or custody of the Chief Executive of the Department for Child Protection, and are unable to live with their parents.

 Out-of-home care includes several different types of care placement.

 Foster carers provide a safe and secure home for children who are unable to stay with their birth family.
 Children in foster care can be any age from birth to 18 years.

 Children and young people in foster care may have contact with their birth family while they are living with a foster carer.
 This is arranged by the Department for Child Protection.

 Kinship carers are people who care for children who are either related to them (blood relations) or who have a relationship with the child, their family or community.

 When a child is unable to live with their birth family, the Department for Child Protection will try to find a kinship carer.
 This is important as it helps the child maintain a connection with their family and community.

 Kinship care is the most common form of placement for Aboriginal children who are unable to live with their birth families.

 Caring by relatives is common in many cultures, but the term kinship care can have different meanings for different cultural groups.